emptythevoid/brute_force_installaware/README.md

 # Brute Force InstallAware
-A script to help brute force password on InstallAware .exe files

 This is a quick and dirty script to (ab)use 7z to brute force an InstallAware .exe file using a wordlist.